romangarms/Concepts-File-Viewer/README.md

 - Canvas API (rendering)

 ## Todo:
-- **Support for other drawing tools** - Dotted line tool, images, etc
+- **Support for other drawing tools** - Dotted line tool, other eraser types, etc
 - **Desktop app** - allows for file association, double-click a concept file to view!
 - **Better UI** - Current view is functional, but could use space better and offer more options